Falanger-debug/Comp-Atibility/README.md

     </li>
     <li><a href="#usage">Usage</a></li>
     <li><a href="#contributing">Contributing</a></li>
-    <li><a href="#licence">License</a></li>
+    <li><a href="#license">License</a></li>
     <li><a href="#contact">Contact</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Application allows users to check the compatibility between the parts of their PC set-up built within the app.
+The application allows users to check the compatibility of PC components assembled within the app.
 <br />
-Additionaly, they can monitor the estimated wattage of the parts combined together.
+Additionally, they can monitor the estimated wattage of the parts combined together.
 <br />
 <br />
 ### Compatibility Requirements Implemented